ydebilloez/kvms-easy/README.md

 Virtualbox is heavy and needs a lot of maintenance for each environment.
 Virtualbox is also limited to run on the same processor architecture in emulation only.
 Virtualbox does not run command line environments.
-Kvms-easy does allow to run e.g. compilers or toolsets on top of your linux.
+Kvms-easy does allow to run e.g. compilers or tool-sets on top of your linux.
 It also allows to run ARM on x86 or x86 on ARM hosts.
-Kvms-easy requires much less ressources.
+Kvms-easy requires much less resources.

 - What are unique features of this project?

-Can you imagine running windows 10, 7 or macOS on your linux machine in a browser?
+Can you imagine running windows 10, 7 or macOS on your Linux machine in a browser?
 Can you imagine running 2 different kernels or 2 different compiler environments with zero install?
 Yes, kickstart files are not yet in here and iso deployments neither, but will come in the next releases.